Want to Create a Language Learning Website?

 You might think that there are many free website options like WordPress.com, Weebly and others.
 When you make a free website, you are giving them your materials: they own it, not you.
 So instead, you should invest in your self-hosted website.
 We chose GoDaddy because it is the biggest in the world, so many of you will end up signing up with them anyways.

 And they have the best promo codes that we’ve seen.
-You can get a hosting and domain for just $12/year.
+They have a pretty good VPS promotion currently running.
 That’s a pretty sweet deal and can save you hundreds of dollars per year in the long term.
 Install WordPress for free, add a free WordPress theme (there are tens of thousands of free themes!) and then you’re already more than halfway there to a professional website!

 Populate Your Site with Professional Images Using Getty Images Coupon Codes.